StructuralNeurobiologyLab/SyConn/docs/index.rst

    syconn

 :ref:`Instructions <Instuctions>` explains the usage of SyConn (e.g. installation, application, etc.) as well as further contents (e.g. basic functionality, data structures, etc.).
-In :ref:`SyConnAPI <syconnAPI>` the used code functions are explained.
+In :ref:`SyConnAPI <SyConnAPI>` the code is documented.

 About SyConn
 ------------
+still in progress